SlimeyDev/SlimeyDev.github.io/README.md

 # Slimey-website

-# This is a website for my youtube channel called SlimeyDev!
+My website about myself and what my youtube channel is about